bongoambassador/starter-academic/content/authors/admin/_index.md

 During my time as a PhD student I worked on cluster growth in helium nanodroplets and the behaviour of pristine helium droplets upon electron interactions, developing a strong background in nano- & cluster physics and experimental techniques such as mass spectrometry and vacuum technology.

-Since 2016 I am working in the research group [Microelectronics and Implantable Systems](https://www.uibk.ac.at/mechatronik/mikroelektronik/), where I
+Since 2016 I am working in the research group [Microelectronics and Implantable Systems](https://www.uibk.ac.at/mechatronik/mikroelektronik/).
+My main research interest is studying antenna design using evolutionary algorithm and exploring various application scenarios that are possible with this technique.

+I also work in the field of electromagnetic compatibility, where I perform product tests for companies in our anechoic chamber.